Greece Moments Greece Moments

 Tasting in a rustic ambience

-So far, it has been really rare that we really liked all the wines from a winery.
-Our favorite by far was the Rosé wine “Pyramid”, which had an unmistakable rose aroma.
+It has been really rare that we’ve loved every wine from a single winery — until now.
+Our favourite by far was the rosé wine “Pyramid”, which had an unmistakable rose aroma.
 Well chilled as a light summer wine, it is simply delicious!

-Since we stocked up on Vakaki’s wines, we didn’t have to pay anything for the tasting, otherwise 5 euros would be due.
-An advance notification for tasting is recommended, as the winery also welcomes bus tours and holiday groups in summer.
+Since we stocked up on Vakakis’s wines, we didn’t have to pay anything for the tasting — otherwise it would be 5 euros.
+Advance booking for a tasting is recommended, as the winery also welcomes bus tours and holiday groups in summer.

 vakakis weine samos griechenland